pavelm14/Eudaminae_phylogeny/bioinformatics/Create a dataset.md

 The new fasta files will have the same name but a different extension.
 For example, we had the original file `P1.fasta` so we will have the file `P1.fas` with the renamed taxa.

+### Multi- to single-line sequences in fasta files
 Some programs need to have the fasta files with sequences in one single line.
 To make it universal, we will reformat the renamed fasta files that have multi-line sequence information.
 We will simply use bash commands to remove those break lines in the middle of the DNA sequences.
 In the process, we will move the renamed, single-line-sequences fasta files to a new subfolder cleaned_geneious\renamed.

 ```bash